Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

 *  VanessaExt add-in + Chrome + UI Automation

       * **UseUIAutomation**:
-Enables the use of the UI Automation mechanism on Windows.
+Enables the use of the UI Automation mechanism in Windows to emulate movement and mouse clicks in steps from the Vanessa Automation standard steps library.
+For example, when the option is disabled, step
+And I click on the "TitleButton" just clicks on the button without performing any interactive actions.
+If the option is enabled, the mouse cursor is first moved to this button, and then the button will be pressed.

       * **usebrowserwebsocket**:
 Allows to execute external commands in the browser using WebSocket.

       * **emulatemousemovementswithVanessaExt**:
-Enables mouse movement emulation using VanessaExt add-in
+Enables mouse movement emulation using VanessaExt add-in.
+By default, this option enables mouse movement when the testing client is a browser.
+For thin and thick clients, you need to enable UI Automation option.

    *  Mouse actions emulation settings